has207/dc-virtcd/README.md

 --------

 * Works with any software using Gdc system calls to read the disc
-* Supports ISO and NRG images
+* Supports ISO only for now

 Misfeatures
 -----------